-About: Spenser is the co-founder and CEO of Amplitude, a product analytics company that helps businesses understand their users’ behavior so they can build better products.
+About: Spenser is the co-founder and CEO of Amplitude, a product analytics software that helps businesses understand their users' behavior so they can build better products.

 Founded in 2012 and backed by Battery Ventures and Benchmark Capital, Amplitude is the analytics solution of choice for companies who want to leverage user data to build better products.
 Amplitude works with leading product and growth teams including Microsoft, Venmo, Square, and Hubspot.

 Spenser founded Amplitude in 2012 after first building an Android app with his co-founder and discovering that the available analytics solutions couldn't give them the user insights they needed.
 Before that, Spenser worked as an algorithmic trader with DRW Trading Group and studied Bioengineering at MIT.

 Our first three hires were Alan Ibrahim, who started out as an office manager and now runs our customer success team, Arthur Chiang, who is an engineer (he decided to move and go to Instagram), and Jeffrey Wang, who's our Chief Architect and built Amplitude as we know it today

 How do you begin to define what skills a Senior Product Manager is expected to have?